-3. Describe one of the Local Area WDB's best or promising youth program practices that has yielded positive results.
+3. Describe one of the Local Area WDB's best or promising Youth program practices that has yielded positive results.
 Provide any evidence that you have collected or plan to collect to suggest this practice is effective.

-As it pertains to work experiences.
-Youth are provided work experience opportunities based on their current job experience.
+A promising Youth program practive would be that of of work experiences (WEX).
+Youth are provided work experience opportunities based on their current job experience and proposed career interest.
 Youth is then placed on a work site that matches their previous job experience or lack thereof.
 Work experience opportunities are meant to be built in a progressive manner that will allow the youth to gain valuable work experiences and potentially obtain unsubsidized employment.
-Throughout the enrollment in WIOA, youth are exposed to the 14 elements and offered concurrent services, if needed, by partnering agencies/organization, to increase a youth's probability of finding suitable employment.
+Throughout the enrollment in WIOA, youth are exposed to the 14 elements and offered concurrent services, if needed, by partnering agencies/organization, to increase a youth's probability of finding suitable employment or enrolling into post-secondary education.

 Working as a team, the Business Engagement Coordinator(BEC) and the Outreach Coordinator work with youth to explore careers using NCWorks, Traitify, Reality Check on NCCareers.
-Then the BEC provides current business advice on interviewing skills and skills needed to retain the job.
+The BEC provides current business advice on interviewing skills and skills needed to retain the job.
 These workshops are provided at high schools, community colleges or partner events and have proven effective by young adults requesting additional events to be hosted.
 Plans to collect feedback and data from CTE counselors are forthcoming.

-4. Describe one of the Local Area WDB's best or promising regional strategy that has yielded positive results.
+4. Describe one of the Local Area WDB's best or promising regional strategy that has yielded positive results and describe how the WDB informs other local WDBs of the best or promising regional workforce practices.
 Provide any evidence that you have collected or plan to collect to suggest this practice is effective.

-A good regional strategy is having a good Rapid Response Team such as the QVC dislocated workers.
-Our team worked across our Region but also into other Regions.
-The team NC Works representatives had to be onboard with being prepared for dislocated workers to reach out via phone or visit the office when going through a tragic time.
-Because of good partnership, the NC Works Career Centers were able to have material ready, an updated employer list for open positions, and rotating staff; while working at the request of the Business Services Manager.
+The Business Services Manager inquires with other BSMs of neighboring local areas, some futherer out, to discuss good practice and an interst in partnering on these type of successful strategies, but offering to assist in taking it to their Local Area instead.
+The TPWDB works well in collaboration and seeks opportunites to do so.
+A good regional strategy is having a good Rapid Response Team to assist in the efforts led by the Local Area for closures/layoffs.such as the QVC fire/closure.
+Our team worked across the Region but also into other Regions.
+The team NC Works representatives had to be onboard with being prepared for dislocated workers to reach out via phone or visit the office when going through a tragic time as the Business Services Manager requested.
+Because of good partnership, at the request of the Business Services Manager, the NC Works Career Centers were able to have material ready, some prepared by the Business Services Manager for local use, as some at the State level was limited due to staff shortages during covid illnesses.
+Updated employer lists for open positions, and rotating staff was updated and used to assist in transition of workers; while working at the request of the Business Services Manager.
 Efforts to assist this employer was Regional, though the majority was in one county and the business was also located there; this had to be a regional effort.
 We have reviewed the list of employers that reached out to hire discloated workers and the BSM requested that any QVC member be tracked in the center as they reached out.
 This allowed us to stay in contact with specific employers that can be matched to this targeted group.